excoffierleonard/minecraft_server/README.md

 ## Ports

 The container exposes port 25565 by default, which is the default port for Minecraft servers, you are free to change it if you have need multiple minecraft servers.
-The container also exposes port 25575 for RCON (Remote Console) access, which is not required and is not forwarded by default.
+The container also exposes port 25575 for RCON (Remote Console) access, which is not required and is not enabled by default.

 ## Customization